Child Custody Arrangements

-When a couple decides to separate or divorce, child custody and parenting time with their children are typically the most contentious, expensive and burdensome litigation in family court.
+When a couple decides to separate or divorce, child custody arrangements and parenting time with their children are typically the most contentious, expensive and burdensome litigation in family court.
 These proceedings can be psychologically damaging to children and emotionally draining for parents.
-Parents can become resentful and bitter for real or perceived wrongs and lose sight how this affects their children.
+Parents can become resentful and bitter for real or perceived wrongs and lose sight of how this affects their children.
+Choosing a Collaborative Divorce Lawyer is an alternative to traditional court litigation, arbitration, or mediation.

 When parents are making custody decisions they will need to consider the following: